Om-krishna/Face-Recognition/README.md

 This also provides a simple face_recognition command line tool that lets you do face recognition on a folder of images from the command line!

-# Required Libraries Installation Process
+# Required Libraries and Software Installation Process
 1) pip3 install numpy
 2) pip3 install pandas
 3) pip3 install matplotlib